-Nor98 scrapie was diagnosed in five sheep, each case originating in different flocks.
+Nor98 scrapie was diagnosed in six sheep, each case originating in different flocks.
 The ages and genotypes of these sheep, and the results of the immunohistochemical examinations, were in accordance with the previous experience of Nor98 scrapie (5).
-All cases had at least one of the alleles $AF{141}RQ$ or AHQ which previously had been found to be associated with Nor98 scrapie (4).
+Two cases had the allele combination ARR/ARR which is known to be resistant against classical scrapie.
+The other four cases had at least one of the alleles AF141RQ or AHQ which previously had been found to be associated with Nor98 scrapie (4).

 Following the EU Regulation (EC) No. 999/2001 Annex VII, as amended by Regulation (EC) No 253/2006, of July 2007, states that genotyping might be performed on a proportion of the animals in the flock positive for Nor98 scrapie.
 No animal has to be removed from the flock on the basis of PrP genotype.
+The sheep were between three and a half and seven and a half years old, which are in agreement with the result from previous years with the mean age being six years (Table 2).